IMGROOT2/IMGROOT2/README.md

 <!-- hi! -->
   <p>Hi!
 Welcome to my GitHub page.
-A ton of my repositories are private- I'm constantly building new things, so I'll keep unlocking things for the world to see every now and then. :)</p>
+A ton of my repositories are private; I'm constantly building new things, so I'll keep unlocking things for the world to see every now and then. :)</p>
   <p>Check out my website, <a href="https://ruhangupta.com">ruhangupta.com</a>!</p>
 <div align="center">
   <img src="http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=IMGROOT2&theme=transparent">